matsui528/faiss_tips/README.md

 print("N:", index.ntotal)
 print("D:", index.d)
 ```
+Note that `index.add` function copies the data.
+If you would like to reduce the overhead of the copy, see this [wiki](https://github.com/facebookresearch/faiss/wiki/Brute-force-search-without-an-index) and [gists](https://gist.github.com/mdouze/8e47d8a5f28280df7de7841f8d77048d).

 ## Nearest neighbor search (GPU)
 The nearest neighbor search on GPU(s).
 This returns the (almost) same result as that of CPU.
 This is extremely fast although there aren't any approximation steps.
 You should try this if the data fit into your GPU memory.